- Do you need to make live wallpapers longer than 3 or 5 seconds?

 Before Making Video into Live Photo: What Should You Know

 Live Photo is a 3-second moving picture with sound.
 It is an iPhone unique camera format that relies on the iPhone 3D touch feature, offering a more efficient way than the video does to bring your old memory back to life.
 And the best part about Live Photo is it can be set as the animated wallpaper on iPhone 6S or later.

 That's exactly why many of us wish to turn a video into a live photo.
 And to do this, a good live photo converter like IntoLive and imgLive is necessary.
-(Sometimes, we may also need a capable video editor like VideoProc Converter to perfect our original video before turning it into a Live Photo.)
+(Sometimes, we may also need a capable video editor like VideoProc Converter AI to perfect our original video before turning it into a Live Photo.)

 How to Make a Video into a Live Photo with IntoLive

 IntoLive is an awesome application for iOS users to create and edit Live Photos, which not only supports turning videos to Live Photos but also enables the conversion from photos and GIFs to Live Photos.
 Apart from the basic conversion feature, IntoLive offers plenty of small utilities for filtering, splitting, re-positioning, and resizing the Live Photos, etc. The only vexing issue about IntoLive is it claims itself as a free application, but we have to pay for almost everything.

 1. Install the IntoLive app on your iPhone and then launch it up.